perforce/helix-authentication-extension/README.md

 ### Perforce Clients

-The authentication extension has been tested with the following clients:
+The authentication extension has been tested with the following clients.
+The extension will work with the versions shown, as well as later versions.

 * P4 2019.1
     + Earlier versions will also work, but the user will have to copy the URL